ArisAlt/BAgent/README.md

 Frame captures are now validated.
 If `env.ui.capture()` returns `None`, the step is skipped and a warning is logged.
 After five consecutive failures recording aborts to prevent empty data.
+Press **End** to stop manual recording; a KeyError when ending without an action has been fixed.

 ### Using `run_start.py`